-- 1. Four (4) photos per page is preferred with a description in a Photo Title. - 2.
-First 4 photos should show two (2) bridge deck approach and two (2) elevations from upstream and downstream to get the reader oriented. - 3.
-Photo Description: - a.
-Photo Number, Direction, Location on structure, Date, Defect description - b.
-Include direction of observation such as "Looking Upstream", "Up Station", "NW corner", etc. - c.
-Defect Description that includes Condition Element Rating (CS#) and Quantity of defect found, including a short description that indicates what the reader should look for in the photo. - 4.
-Date stamp (MM/DD/YY) on photo preferred to a date in Photo Description for assurances that photos collected at time of inspection. - 5.
-Posting Signs require a photo to be taken of the sign, as well as provide enough detail in the description to identify where the sign is located.
+- Four (4) photos per page is preferred with a description in a Photo Title. - First 4 photos should show two (2) bridge deck approach and two (2) elevations from upstream and downstream to get the reader oriented. - Photo Description: - o Photo Number, Direction, Location on structure, Date, Defect description - o Include direction of observation such as "Looking Upstream", "Up Station", "NW corner", etc. - Defect Description that includes Condition Element Rating (CS#) and Quantity of defect found, including a short description that indicates what the reader should look for in the photo. - Date stamp (MM/DD/YY) on photo preferred to a date in Photo Description for assurances that photos collected at time of inspection. - Posting Signs require a photo to be taken of the sign, as well as provide enough detail in the description to identify where the sign is located.

-4.1.8 Plan Sheets
+4.1.8.
+Plan Sheets